Pay-Baymax/MobileDeveloperChallenge/README.md

 - [ ] Android: _Java/Kotlin_ | iOS: _Swift_ (sorry, no Objective-C please!)

 ### Functional Requirements:
-- [ ] Exchange rates must be fetched from: http://fixer.io/
+- [ ] Exchange rates must be fetched from: https://currencylayer.com/documentation
-- [ ] User must be able to select a currency from a list of currencies available from Fixer
+- [ ] User must be able to select a currency from a list of currencies available from the API
 - [ ] User should then see a list of exchange rates for the selected currency
 - [ ] Rates should be persisted locally and refreshed no more frequently than every 30 minutes (to limit bandwidth usage)
+- [ ] Message the HR coordinator to get a API Access Key for using the API.

 ### UI Suggestion:
 - [ ] Some way to select a currency